 - 4.12 Members should also note that, in addition to the quarterly returns to central government, the team are also measured by local targets using the corporate performance system 'DORIS' ('Data for Outcomes that Really Improve Services').
 DORIS is the performance management system for the Council and the Partnership.
 It is a web based tool for monitoring and reporting on performance.
 It currently contains performance information for the Council Plan and departmental business plans and the priority measures that form the Council Scorecard.
 With regards to planning performance this system seeks to assess the speed of determination in terms of wider local performance measures.
 For example, the system looks at the number of householder decisions made within 13 weeks to gauge how we perform with those decisions beyond the statutory 8 week period. - 4.13 In terms of managing the section I am actively monitoring the income, workload and performance to seek to achieve an acceptable balance.
-I am pleased to be able to report that we have determined a total of 345 applications of all types this quarter.
-A reasonable proportion (41%) of our workload is dealing with Householder applications, and in this quarter, we dealt with 98% of this type of application within the 8 week target figure, or within an agreed timeframe with the applicant. - 4.14 To put the figures into context, the figures for 2013/14, 2014/15 and 2015/16 are shown below:
+I am pleased to be able to report that we have determined a total of 292 applications of all types this quarter.
+A reasonable proportion (49%) of our workload is dealing with Householder applications, and in this quarter, we dealt with 97% of this type of application within the 8 week target figure, or within an agreed timeframe with the applicant. - 4.14 To put the figures into context, the figures for previous years are shown below:

+To par the figures into context, the figures for prov

-2 2013/14 2014/15 2015/16 2016/17
+2013/14 2014/15 2015/16 2016/17

 Majors: 64% 79% 90% 98%

-Non-Maj .
+Non-Ma j.
 53% 62% 72% 95%